From a Portfolio Review to an Annual Review of Schools

 - Amending the 21st Century Schools Buildings Program

 - Closing schools

 To see this year’s recommendations, please review the summary table below and select the Annual Review Report link for details on this year’s process, ongoing work of the district that impacts all of our schools, and reports for COMAR recommendations (or recommendations that are for closure, surplus, or relocation).

-The Board of School Commissioners issued a written report documenting these decisions on February 11, 2021.
-The report can be found on this webpage and at each of the closing schools below.
-Members of the public can appeal these decisions in writing to the Maryland State Board of Education within 30 days of the date of the report, February 11.
+The Board vote on the West Baltimore Building surplus and the Winston building surplus occurred on March 9, 2021.
+The Board of School Commissioners issued a written report documenting these decisions on April 9, 2021.
+The report can be found on this webpage and at the West Baltimore and Walter P. Carter buildings.
+Members of the public can appeal the decisions in writing to the Maryland State Board of Education within 30 days of the the date of the report, April 9, 2021. .
 Appeals can be sent to Office of the Attorney General, Maryland State Department of Education, Attn: Jackie La Fiandra/State Board of Appeals, 200 St. Paul Place, 19th Floor, Baltimore, Maryland, 21202.